MicrosoftDocs/azure-databases-docs/articles/cosmos-db/use-metrics.md

 The following sections explain common scenarios where you can use Azure Cosmos DB metrics.

 >[!NOTE]
-> When filtering by database or collections in metrics, it is possible that you may see __Empty or <Empty> as the resourceName.
+> When filtering by database or collections in metrics, it is possible that you may see "__Empty" or "\<Empty>\" as the resourceName.
 This is because metric data is being collected at an account-level for that particular request.
 Therefore, there is no associated database or collection as the metric value.

 ## Understand how many requests are succeeding or causing errors